-Of course this works best with wild birds like turkey, pheasant or a big mess of quail.
-Don’t just “breast ’em out” — all the rest of the bones and meat are the ticket to great stock!
+Of course this works best with wild birds like turkey, pheasant — or even a big mess of quail.
+Don’t just “breast ’em out” and toss the rest — all those bones and meat are the ticket to great stock!

 Doves are delicious—and boneless dove breasts are the perfect size—but this recipe works fine with any meat cut to size.

 This coaxes even a tough old gobbler breast into something tender, moist and flavorful.
 A typical adult gobbler has about 4lbs of trimmed, boneless skinless breast meat.
 You can also use the thighs and the legs.
 Hover here for the “skinny” on fat… Game sausage Read More …

 This is a recipe for a basic brown stock, using bones and meat from just about any fish, game, or livestock.
 Click here for a detailed treatise on stock.